tarekziade/blog/entries/molotov.rst

 a lot of them in a few processes can generate a fair amount of load from a single box.

-Thanks to Richard, Chris, Mike and others - my Mozilla QA teammates, I had some great feedback to create the tool, and I think it's almost ready for being used by more folks - it stills need to mature, and the docs to improve but the design is settled, and it works well already.
+Thanks to Richard, Chris, Matthew and others - my Mozilla QA teammates, I had some great feedback to create the tool, and I think it's almost ready for being used by more folks - it stills need to mature, and the docs to improve but the design is settled, and it works well already.